keboola/connection-docs/overview/tutorial/load/googledrive.md

 ![Google Spreadsheets Screenshot](/overview/tutorial/load/google-drive-spreadsheet.png)

-## Configure the GoogleDrive Extractor
+## Configure Google Drive Extractor

 Go to *Extractors* in KBC and click the *New extractor* button:

 {: .image-popup}
 ![Extractors Overview Screenshot](/overview/tutorial/load/extractor-intro-0.png)

 Use the search box to find the *Google Drive* extractor.
-If your favorite app is not listed, it certainly does **not** mean that we can't extract data from it.

 {: .image-popup}
 ![Extractors Overview Screenshot](/overview/tutorial/load/extractor-intro.png)

 Each KBC extractor can have multiple *configurations*.
 This concept allows you to extract data from, for example, multiple Google accounts.
 So far, there are no configurations of the Google Drive Extractor.

-Click on *Create New Configuration* and name the new configuration *User Levels*; the file we want to extract contains seniority level of each user.
+Click on *Create New Configuration* and name the new configuration *User Levels*; the file we want to extract contains the seniority level of each user.

 {: .image-popup}
 ![Create Google Drive Configuration](/overview/tutorial/load/extractor-google-drive-create.png)